sourcegraph/docsite/README.md

 The site data describes the location of its templates, assets, and content.
 It is a JSON object with the following properties.

 - `content`: a VFS URL for the Markdown content files.
+- `contentExcludePattern`: a regular expression specifying Markdown content files to exclude.
 - `baseURLPath`: the URL path where the site is available (such as `/` or `/help/`).
 - `templates`: a VFS URL for the [Go-style HTML templates](https://golang.org/pkg/html/template/) used to render site pages.
 - `assets`: a VFS URL for the static assets referred to in the HTML templates (such as CSS stylesheets).